Dixie Classic (basketball tournament): Background and founding

 As the coliseum was being finished, football in the state was immensely successful with Duke Blue Devils football coach Wallace Wade leading the Blue Devils to success, multi–position Charlie Justice at North Carolina, and Wake Forest coach Peahead Walker leading the team to bowl games.
-Football's regular season in 1949 came to an end on November 19, when the Tar Heels played the Blue Devils in front of a state record crowd of 57,500.
+Football's regular season in 1949 came to an end on November 19, when the Tar Heels played the Blue Devils in front of a then state record crowd of 57,500.
 Weeks later, Case had planned for a basketball tournament to be held at Reynolds Coliseum across three days, with eight participants.
 The tournament was a joint idea between Case and The News and Observer writer Dick Herbert.
 The tournament was to be called the Dixie Classic, a name created by his assistant coach Carl "Butter" Anderson.
 Case desired to create the Christmas holiday tournament as he felt North Carolina was ignored in national sports coverage.
 The tournament would feature each of the four schools referred to as the Big Four or Tobacco Road: Duke University, North Carolina State College, (Note: North Carolina State University previously went by North Carolina State College until 1963, albeit briefly going by the longwinded name of North Carolina State of the University of North Carolina at Raleigh before simplifying it to the more common North Carolina State University in 1965.)
 University of North Carolina at Chapel Hill, (Note: The University of North Carolina at Chapel Hill was previously known as the University of North Carolina until February 1963.) and Wake Forest College.
 (Note: Wake Forest University previously went by Wake Forest College until 1967.)
 The remaining four entrants would be various talented teams from across the nation.
 Often the invited schools would be asked close to one or two years before the year of the tournament in question.
 In advance of the first edition, The News and Observer speculated that the event would increase statewide interest in basketball, along with showing how other areas teams play the sport.